peterserfozo/shape/README.md

 # Shape

+An easily extensible app.

+It is enough to add a new Shape model class, then routing, request and response handling are working without modification.

 ## Getting Started
 1. Run `docker-compose build --pull --no-cache` to build fresh images
 2. Run `docker-compose up` (the logs will be displayed in the current shell)